ivanlhz/react-highlight-text/README.md

 # HighlightText
-`React` component that search and change all occurrences in a text to bold applying `<stong>` html tag to each occurence.
+`React` component that makes bold all occurrences of highlight text.
+It apply `<stong>` html tag to each occurrence.

 ## Install
 ```node